Falsely Claiming UI Benefits: Is It Unemployment Insurance Fraud?

 Updated : December 12th, 2022

-Unemployment Insurance (UI) fraud includes collecting UI benefits that are based on providing false, unreported, or misreported information while filing a claim.
+Unemployment Insurance (UI) fraud is when someone collects UI benefits by providing false, unreported, or misreported information while filing a claim.
 Anyone who is filing a claim, reopening a claim, or certifying for UI benefits is legally responsible to make sure that they follow the requirements that are set by the law of the state that they reside in.
-UI fraud can occur in more than one form, it could range from intended criminal activity to someone providing incomplete or inaccurate data that results in receiving UI benefits.
+Unemployment fraud can occur in more than one form, it could range from intended criminal activity to someone providing incomplete or inaccurate data that results in receiving UI benefits.

 What Happens When You Falsely Claim Unemployment Benefits?

 Making fake unemployment claims is considered to be Unemployment fraud and can lead to serious penalties and consequences.
 The penalties can range from monetary fines, penalty weeks of unemployment to serving a prison term.